 On November 20, 2014, the Governing Board of the Low Impact Hydropower Institute (LIHI) approved significant changes to the Certification Criteria, and on March 8, 2016, LIHI published the 2nd Edition LIHI Certification Handbook that implements the revised criteria.
-To access the new Handbook, visit the How To Apply page.
+The Handbook has since undergone three minor revisions.
+To access the new Handbook, Revision 2.03 currently in effect, visit the How To Apply page.

 The Certification Criteria are provided in full, in Section 3 of the 2nd Edition Handbook.
 The introductory text of Section 3 is as follows: